OnlyPants-com/Project2-CS325/README.md

 # Jobmatcher Project for CS325 at SIUE
 This project uses the Adzuna API to aquire the data for processing.
 This data is then processed to be in a more readable form.
 The data is then turned into an emebedded vector, which is then used for cosine similarity comparisons using my resume.

+**Updates for Project 2:**
+This version has been refactored to follow SOLID principles (Single Responsibility and Dependency Inversion), making it more maintainable, testable, and flexible.

 ## Structure

 ```